 Wow these back-to-school mornings are a hustle!
 After 18 months with everyone working and schooling at home, I had forgotten how crazy weekday mornings can be when chilling in your PJs all day wasn’t an option.
 So I have been busting out all of my best meal prep tips and tricks to make these busy fall mornings a little less hectic.

 Quiches are one of my favorite healthy make-ahead breakfasts.
 Full of protein from eggs and super easy to veggie-load.
 Plus, it is simple to make and great to store in the fridge so you can reheat and eat quickly on those mornings when the snooze button was hit one too many times.

 This Crustless Spinach Sweet Potato Quiche is easy to make now and enjoy for days.
 Baked to perfection in about 25 minutes, this is the perfect savory and filling breakfast.
 Naturally gluten free and vegetarian, this delicious quiche serves 8, so it works well for serving to a crowd with lots of different eating styles!

 - Make it dairy-free by using your favorite plant-based milk and omitting the goat cheese.

 - Add more veggies.
 Bell peppers or mushrooms would be a delicious addition to this sweet potato quiche.

 - Use a different cheese.
 Mozzarella or cheddar would also be great in this breakfast recipe.
-Use about 1/2 a cup of shredded cheese to top this vegetarian quiche with.
+Use about 1/2 a cup of shredded cheese on top of this vegetarian quiche.

 - Add meat.
 If vegetarian isn’t needed, throw some cooked bacon, chopped ham or cooked breakfast sausage into the mix.